June 16, 2021

 “Dr. Von Bergen identified an unmet need in his own practice and, with his team, built a solution to improve the level of care available to patients of UW Health’s Pediatric Heart Program,” Hagerman says.

-Not long after Kaysen became CEO, UW Health became Atrility’s first customer, making the AtriAmp device available in caring for babies and small children after having open-heart surgery.
+Not long after, UW Health became Atrility’s first customer, making the AtriAmp device available in caring for babies and small children after having open-heart surgery.
 Physicians on the front lines confirm the value AtriAmp is adding to the care of babies and children in the pivotal hours and days following surgery.

 “This is an extraordinary device,” says UW Health pediatric cardiologist Kathleen Maginot, MD.
 “We can immediately pinpoint the cause of an arrhythmia after a patient comes out of surgery.
 The AtriAmp allows us to evaluate detailed heart signals continuously rather than intermittently, then we can intervene right away when a patient might be in trouble.
 The consensus among our staff is, ‘How did we ever get by without it?’”